 Turntable manufacturers tend to make every part of the turntable themselves — the plinth, the motor, the tonearm and the platter.
 There is, however, often a notable exception for what is arguably a turntable’s most crucial component: the phono cartridge.
-While some companies, like Audio Technical and Cambridge Audio, do get into the cartridge business, many more including Pro-Ject, Fluance and U-Turn, have chosen to partner with Ortofon.
+While some companies, like Audio Technica and Cambridge Audio, do get into the cartridge business, many more including Pro-Ject, Fluance and U-Turn, have chosen to partner with Ortofon.
 Pro-Ject’s most popular turntable, the Debut Carbon (DC), comes with an Ortofon cartridge.
 So too does every turntable in Fluance’s Reference line.

 So, what’s the deal?
 Why don’t more turntable manufactures make their own phono cartridges?
 And what makes Ortofon cartridges so special?